Frequently Asked Questions

 There are many factors to consider, including the following – if the driveway has already been sealed, the current surface texture and if you choose colour.

 CCS Penetrative Sealers will not change the surface texture.
 CCS Acrylic Sealers will change the surface texture but may be suitable if there is sufficient texture in the current concrete substrate.

 Ultimately, a test sample should be conducted to ensure the suitability of sealer on the surface.
 Discuss your needs with your applicator.

 Colour is a matter of personal choice and there is no right or wrong decision.
 A simple solution is to work with your home’s existing palette.
 You can choose colours that either contrast with or complement it.
 The colours that make up this palette can be found in the roof, gutters, fascia, window detailing, walls, landscaping and surrounding structures.

 Seeking inspiration from other homes is always helpful.
 A visual diary using resources such as Pinterest, Instagram, magazines or even photographs of places you love can help guide you.
 If your home is an investment, consider colours that are timeless and will continue to add value to your property over time.
 Remember, while dynamic and fun, some colours can be a reflection of current fashion trends and may date by the time you consider resale.

 When can I drive my car onto my newly sealed driveway?

-With the exception of polyaspartics which are ready for use within 4-6 hours, most CCS sealers are only touched dry in 1-4 hours.
-After this time, the surface can be walked on.
-Avoid driving or moving garbage bins or furniture onto newly sealed concrete for 7 days.
+With the exception of polyaspartics which are ready for use within 4-6 hours, most CCS sealers are only touch dry in 1-4 hours.
+After this time, the surface can be walked on but it is important to avoid driving or moving garbage bins or furniture on freshly sealed concrete for 7 days.